-Facilities reasonably expected to cause substantial harm to the environment by discharging oil into or on navigable waters are required to prepare and submit FRPs.
+Worst case discharge evaluation and planning for vessels and facilities is required under the NCP.
+Under 40 CFR 300.211, OPA Facility and Vessel Response Plans, a tank vessel, an offshore facility and an onshore facility that, because of its location, could reasonably expect to cause substantial harm to the environment by discharging into or on the navigable waters, adjoining shorelines, or exclusive economic zone, must prepare and submit an FRP for responding to the maximum extent practicable, to a worst case discharge, and to a substantial threat of such a discharge of oil or a hazardous substance.
 FRPs, as defined by Section 311(j)(5)(A) of the CWA, 33 U.S.C.
 Section 1321(j)(5)(A), shall be reviewed for approval and consistency with this RCP.
 The RRT/AC will review the effectiveness and integration of all plans based on actual response experiences, exercises, and all other relevant information that will lead to enhancement of these plans.